Sydney-Informatics-Hub/intro-git/notebooks/12_conflicts.md

 git pull origin main
 ```

-If Bob has a recent version of Git (newer than July, 2021), pulling from
+If Bob has a recent version of Git (2.33 or newer), pulling from Alice's remote
-Alice's remote should result in a long message like the following, ending
-in a fatal error:
+should result in a long message like the following, ending in a fatal error:

 ```abc
 remote: Enumerating objects: 20, done.